mlhartme/stool/main/documentation.md

 Prerequisites:
 * Linux or Mac
 * Java 8 or higher.
 This is prerequisite because Stool is implemented in Java 8.
-However, you can build your stages with an arbitrary Java version.
+However, you can build your stages with any Java version you choose.

 First of all: Stool is split into `stool` itself and the `dashboard`.
-The dashboard is optional, it
-makes some of Stool's functionality available in a browser.
+The dashboard is optional, it makes some of Stool's functionality available in a browser.

 Next, you have to choose the appropriate of setup for your machine: isolated or shared.